 Datasets.
-We run experiments on 16 networks of six categories:
+We run experiments on 16 networks of six categories (collected from Konect [30] and Snap [31]):

 - Food webs.
-FLORIDADRY [30], [31] and LITTLE-ROCK [32]: energy transfer relationships collected from the cypress wetlands of South Florida and the Little Rock Lake of Wisconsin.
+FW-FLORIDADRY [32] and FW-LITTLEROCK [33]: energy transfer relationships collected from the cypress wetlands of South Florida and the Little Rock Lake of Wisconsin.
 Nodes represent species and an edge denotes that one species feeds on another (edge direction and weight are ignored). - 2) Social networks.
-EMAILEU [33], [34]: a temporal email network from a European research institution (a temporal edge denotes that an email is exchanged between two persons at a certain time); CLGMSG [35]: temporal online message interactions between UCIrvine college students (a temporal edge means that a message is exchanged between two students at a certain time); BTCALPHA [36]: a temporal whotrusts-whom network of users on a Bitcoin trading platform Bitcoin Alpha (edge direction and weight are ignored); TWITCHFR [37]: a network of gamers who stream in French, where nodes are the users and edges are mutual friendships between them. - 3) Protein-protein interaction networks.
+EMAILEU [34]: a temporal email network from a European research institution (a temporal edge denotes that an email is exchanged between two persons at a certain time); CLGMSG [35]: temporal online message interactions between UCIrvine college students (a temporal edge means that a message is exchanged between two students at a certain time); BTCALPHA [36]: a temporal who-trusts-whom network of users on a Bitcoin trading platform Bitcoin Alpha (edge direction and weight are ignored); TWITCHFR [37]: a network of gamers who stream in French, where nodes are the users and edges are mutual friendships between them. - 3) Protein-protein interaction (PPI) networks.
 STELZL [38], FIGEYS [39], VIDAL [40] and INTACT [41]: four networks of interactions between proteins in Homo sapiens.
 Nodes represent proteins and an edge denotes the physical contact between two proteins in the cell. - 4) Citation networks.
 DBLP [42] and CORA [43]: two academic publication citation networks.
 DBLP contains temporal information on edges.
 Nodes represent papers, and an edge means that one paper cites another paper (direction is ignored). - 5) Infrastructure networks.
-RD-NEWYORK and RD-BAYAREA [31]: two road networks for New York City and San Francisco Bay Area.
+RD-NEWYORK and RD-BAYAREA [30]: two road networks for New York City and San Francisco Bay Area.
 Nodes represent intersections and endpoints, and the roads connecting them are represented by edges. - 6) Q&A networks.
-MATHOVFL. and ASKUBUNTU [33]: two temporal Q&A networks derived from Stack Exchange.
+MATHOVFL. and ASKUBUNTU [34]: two temporal Q&A networks derived from Stack Exchange.
 Nodes represent users, and a temporal edge means that one user answers another user's question at a certain time (edge direction is ignored).